nirmata/nirmata-scripts/collect-nirmata-services-logs/README.md

 # Script to collect nirmata services logs

 # Prerequisites
-It uses kubeconfig from /root/.kube/config switch context to base cluster
+It uses kubeconfig from /root/.kube/config and switch context to base cluster

 <ins>**Usage:**</ins>